inet256/inet256/README.md

 - [ ] DHCPv6 server which gives out addresses corresponding to virtual nodes.
 - [ ] IPv4 VPN, declarative mappings from INET256 -> IPv4. similar to WireGuard.

+## Code Tour
+- `pkg/inet256` API definitions.
+Mostly things required by the spec.

+- `pkg/inet256srv` The reference implementation of an INET256 Service.

+- `pkg/inet256d` The daemon that manages setting up transports, autopeering, discovery, the actual INET256 service, and the gRPC API.

+- `pkg/inet256ipv6` Logic for bridging INET256 to IPv6.
+Includes the IPv6 portal.

+- `pkg/inet256test` A test suite for Network implementations.

+- `networks/` Network implementations, routing logic is in these.

+- `client/` Client implementations, these connect to the daemon.

 ## License
 Code in this repository is by default licensed under the GPL as defined in `LICENSE`.
 Some of the sub-directories contain their own `LICENSE` files for the LGPL, or MPL as defined therein.